-Acceptance into national security work, especially in a position that requires 'cover,' severely restricts what you can say about that work and may, in fact, require you to lie about what you do.
-Many new employees underestimate the impact that work status has on themselves and especially on their families.
+- 5. Regardless of the barriers, an individual who wants a national security position needs to begin the application process well in advance.
+The entire process, including security clearances (and the polygraph, if applicable) can take as much as a year or more.
+Both the Office of Personnel Management and the US Congress are trying to expedite the application process, but it remains a fact that entry into private industry is much more streamlined.
+The flip-side of this is that departure from a private business is also streamlined. - 6.
+Acceptance into national security work, especially in a position that requires 'cover,' severely restricts what you can say about your work and may require you to lie about what you do.
+Many new employees underestimate the impact that work status has on themselves and their families.
 Questions regarding what spouses can say and with whom they can socialize can assume significant importance.
 For those going overseas, you must consider whether it is realistic to expect to have a two-career family when you will be moved around the globe every two or three years.
 Many people are uncomfortable with being unable to tell the truth about what they do.
-Some overseas assignments do not permit spouses and family, although this can also apply to some jobs in the private sector as well.
+Some overseas assignments do not permit spouses and family, although this can also apply to some jobs in the private sector as well